Skip to content

 :nullable

-Enables an user to select null value option.
+Enables a user to select null value option.
 The default is false.
-When this prop is set, the placeholder will be shown even if placeholder prop is not set in order to add null value option for users to select.
+When this prop is set, the placeholder will be shown even if :placeholder prop is not set in order to add null value option for users to select.

 ts